nathimel/sciterra/README.md

 )
 ```

-This method has a number of useful keyword arguments that enable tracking the Atlas expansion, limiting the number of publications per expansion, how many times to try to get a response if there are connection issues, etc.
+This method has a number of keyword arguments that enable tracking the Atlas expansion, limiting the number of publications per expansion, how many times to try to get a response if there are connection issues, etc.

 ## Additional features